 If you have ideas for future course topics, or wish to be placed on the mailing list to receive notices of future course offerings, please email us.

-Courses offered by IBPI may satisfy continuing professional competency requirements for professional development as a condition for licensure or certification renewal.
+Courses offered by IBPI may satisfy continuing education requirements as a condition for licensure or certification renewal.
 It is the responsibility of the individual to check with the certifying board or agency to determine if the course qualifies, and, in most cases, to maintain records to support credits claimed.
+IBPI applies to the AICP for Certification Maintenance credit for each relevant professional development event.
 IBPI provides a completion certificate for each course that documents attendance, course title, date, location and course instructor.
-Additional information can be provided upon request to satisfy certification requirements.

-Professionals may also attend the credited PSU courses (usually by signing up as a "quick entry" or "post-bacc" student).
+Professionals may also attend the credited PSU courses (usually by signing up as a "quick entry" or "post-bac" student).
 Descriptions of course offerings can be found in the PSU Bulletin.